Italy politicians make final drive for votes before poll

 Although international markets are so far taking the election in their stride, there have been a few jitters this week about the chances of paralysis after the vote, the opposite of what Italy needs as it struggles to make itself competitive after more than a decade of stagnant growth.

-Berlusconi was greeted by adoring chants and cheers when he attended a rally at Milan's exhibition centre on Monday night, assuring the party faithful that his centre-right could still win the election.
+Berlusconi was greeted by adoring chants and cheers when he attended a rally at Milan's exhibition center on Monday night, assuring the party faithful that his center-right could still win the election.

 He regaled an enchanted crowd of 1,500 diehard supporters for at least 90 minutes with attacks on German Chancellor Angela Merkel and Monti.